JanDeDobbeleer/oh-my-posh/docs/docs/configuration.md

 ```

 With this configuration, a single powerline segment is rendered that shows the name of the folder you're currently in.
-To set this configuration in combination with a Oh my Posh [executable][releases], use the `-config` flag to
+To set this configuration in combination with a Oh my Posh [executable][releases], use the `--config` flag to
 set a path to a json file containing the above code.
-The `-shell universal` flag is used to print the prompt without
+The `--shell universal` flag is used to print the prompt without
 escape characters to see the prompt as it would be shown inside a prompt function for your shell.

 :::info